Skip to main content

 These are ladies you do not wanna mess with

 And when we say unique, man do we mean unique.
-With everything from the famous Cholita Wrestling, a sport that consists of women of all ages flying across a wrestling ring with long braided hair and pleated skirts, to the world’s most notorious prison, where inmates live comfortably with their wives and kids in rented cells, to one of South America’s biggest outdoor markets and only witches market; try not marvel while exploring the eccentric city.
+With everything from the famous Cholita Wrestling, a sport that consists of women of all ages flying across a wrestling ring with long braided hair and pleated skirts, to the world’s most notorious prison, where inmates live comfortably with their wives and kids in rented cells, to one of South America’s biggest outdoor markets and only witches market; try not to marvel while exploring the eccentric city.

 From Copacabana to La Paz:

 Considering La Paz is the transport hub of Bolivia, you will have plenty of options to reach here.
-From the classic overnights to riding busses on boats (yes, you read that right) there is no corner of Bolivia that doesn’t include a bus journey to the fake capital.
+From the classic overnights to riding buses on boats (yes, you read that right) there is no corner of Bolivia that doesn’t include a bus journey to the fake capital.

 Those travelling from Peru will most likely have ventured from Puno to Copacabana.
-All busses parked along Copacabana’s Plaza Sucre lead to La Paz but to ensure you avoid being charged the Gringo rate and bag a seat for half the tourist price, click on over to our detailed blog here.
+All buses parked along Copacabana’s Plaza Sucre lead to La Paz but to ensure you avoid being charged the Gringo rate and bag a seat for half the tourist price, click on over to our detailed blog here.

-Those travelling from Puno in Peru, although we didn’t travel directly to La Paz but instead made a stop in Copacabana (we loved our time this little lakeside town), can jump over to our ‘How To’ blog here.
+Those travelling from Puno in Peru, although we didn’t travel directly to La Paz but instead made a stop in Copacabana (we loved our time in this little lakeside town), can jump over to our ‘How To’ blog here.

 Accommodation in La Paz: